At a Glance

 ✨Tip Number 4

 Prepare to discuss your approach to trauma-informed care during the interview.
-Be ready to share examples of how you've supported individuals in distressing situations, highlighting your flexibility and creativity in meeting their needs.
+Be ready to share examples of how you've applied this in past experiences, as it aligns closely with the ethos of the role.

 We think you need these skills to ace Female* Rural Independent Sexual Violence Advisor in Bristol